johnwhitton/uhi5-exercises/exercises/LimitOrderHook1.md

 Also - multiple people can potentially place the exact same order.
 Two people can choose to sell the same token, at the same tick, in the same pool - as an order.
 Therefore, we need a way to keep track of how many output tokens are claimable for each user (assuming their order has been executed).

-To do so, we will have our hook be an `ERC-1155` contract as well - so we can issue "claim" tokens to the users proportional to how many input tokens they provided for their order, and will use that to calculate how many output tokens they have available to claim.
+To do so, we will have our hook be a `ERC-1155` contract as well - so we can issue "claim" tokens to the users proportional to how many input tokens they provided for their order, and will use that to calculate how many output tokens they have available to claim.

 ## Some Assumptions